-- A managed move (trial) is now called direction off site - A monitored transfer is now called direction off site-risk of PEX - It becomes a permanent managed move when the direction off site is successful.
+- A managed move (trial) is now called off site direction - A monitored transfer is now called off site direction risk of PEX - It becomes a permanent managed move when the off site direction is successful.

 Behaviour Improvement Provision

 It is the belief of the school that our students at Wrotham School are polite, respectful young people with a desire to do their best and achieve their goals.
 It is the case, that for some students, they will need support to ensure they can display the best behaviour for learning that they can.
 Therefore, our provision to achieve this is set out below: